The day to day operations of the medical center are carried out under the leadership of our administrative team.

 Brian Dieter, FACHE, President/Chief Executive Officer

 Brian Dieter has served as President and CEO for Mary Greeley Medical Center since July 2008.
 Prior to that, he was vice president and chief financial officer at MGMC for nearly nine years.
 Before joining MGMC, he spent 10 years at Ancilla Systems Inc. at three affiliated healthcare organizations in financial leadership positions.
 Dieter received his Bachelor of Science degree in Business from Indiana University in 1985 and his Master of Science degree in Administration from the University of Notre Dame in 1998.
 He is a Fellow in the American College of Healthcare Executives and board chair for the Iowa Hospital Education and Research Foundation (IHERF).
-He is a current member of the Ames Noon Rotary Club and a board member and treasurer for the Ames Economic Development Commission.
+He is a current member of the Rotary Club of Ames and a board member and vice chair for the Ames Economic Development Commission.
 He previously served as past board president and past campaign chair for United Way of Story County as well as past president of the Ames Morning Rotary Club.
 Dieter also served as a past chair for the Ames Chamber of Commerce.

 Neal Loes, RN, Vice President/Chief Nursing Executive